info@gpprint.co.uk | 01733 340 622 | About Us | Quick Shop

 The second difference is the quality of print, although digital has come a long way from the early days and in most cases today people cannot tell the difference between the two it is still not without its quirks.
 Digital prints tend to struggle with gradients and some tones.

-As previously suggested digital has very little effect on the majority of prints and is widely used as most effective for small to medium sized runs or of prints that change per print such as variable data prints.
-We use ours for lots of orders of stickers, packaging, books and short run leaflets.
+As previously suggested, digital has very little effect on the majority of prints and is widely used as most effective for small to medium sized runs or of prints that change per print such as variable data prints.
+We use ours for lots of orders of stickers, packaging, books and short run leaflets

 Likes